MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-quick-start-guide-edu.md

 You can create teams for:

-- Classes
+- Classes.
-- PLCs
+- PLCs.
-- Staff members
+- Staff members.
-- Anyone
+- Anyone.

 Once your pilots are complete, you’ll have the feedback you need to plan your broad Teams deployment.